Internet in Iran severely disrupted as elections loom

 He told the daily Arman that Internet search engines like Google were a threat to the country.

 "We have never considered Google as appropriate to serve Iranian users, because Google is at the service of the CIA," he said.
-"It has adopted a vivid hostile stance against us."
+"It has adopted a vivid hostile stance against us."ble.

 Opposition supporters believe Iranian authorities were targeting their attempts to hold a rally calling on the government to release leaders of the opposition Green movement, Mirhossein Mousavi and Mehdi Karoubi.